When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 So, usually, it’ll be rare that you run out of content.
 And it’ll be rare that there’s user fatigue even if you get to brands worth billions of dollars.

-Because all of their messaging and their tagline has been pretty much the same for the last 20 years around the world.
+Because all of their messaging and their tagline have been pretty much the same for the last 20 years around the world.
 With Pantene, the benefit is healthier, shinier hair.
-And the Reasons to Believe have included the pro-V vitamins and powerful visuals of gorgeous hair shots.
+And the RTBs have included the pro-V vitamins and powerful visuals of gorgeous hair shots.

-They’ve not needed to say, ‘Oh, now we’re going to go and adopt a different positioning around x, y or z because consumers are tired.
+Even though they’ve had a vast majority of their target group, Pantene hasn’t had to say, ‘Oh, now we’re going to go and adopt a different positioning around x, y or z because consumers are tired.
 It’s been 20 years that they’ve been hearing the same thing.’
-No, no, no, no. They’ve not needed to do that, even though they’re big and they’ve had a vast majority of their target group.

-Even though Love Good Fats is a runaway success story in Canada and a very strong brand now in Canada, we still are only in 2.4% of the households.
-And over the majority of Canadians are not aware of our brand.
+Even though Love Good Fats is a runaway success story in Canada, we are still only in 2.4% of the households.
+The majority of Canadians are not aware of our brand.

 So, it’s about reach versus saying, ‘Oh man, it’s been two years of saying we’re ridiculously delicious and showing a closeup of our melt-in-your-mouth, unbelievably yummy bars.’

-What makes us have a stronger marketing plan is the discipline of saying we’re not going to venture off and be distracted by all these different messages or by what our competitors are doing.
-We’re going to spend every moment and penny on reinforcing what we know is a motivating set of brand messages.
+What makes us stronger marketers is the discipline of saying we’re not going to venture off and be distracted by all these different messages or by what our competitors are doing.
+We’re going to spend every moment and every penny on reinforcing what we know is a motivating set of brand messages.

 Anna: